Severson-Group/eMach-matlab/python/ABCsInPython.md

 TypeError: Can't instantiate abstract class HitchikersGuideToTheGalaxy with abstract methods author, number_of_pages
 ```

-An example of a properly defined child class of Book is provided below.
-As can be observed, this class implements both author and number_of_pages methods and therefore is a valid
+An example of a properly defined child class of `Book` is provided below.
+As can be observed, this class implements both `author` and `number_of_page`s methods and therefore upholds the contract as specified by `Book`.
-implemetation of abstract base class inheritance.

 ```python
 class FoucaultsPendulum(Book):